PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/BlockA_Recap.md

 **The course on hypothesis testing is not part of our year 1 curriculum** so I wouldn't do that one just yet.
 We'll go into that in year 2.

 # 1) Daily Q&A
-At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+At 16:00, there's an online meeting on our Microsoft Team Channel  you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 ## The end!
 Tomorrow we will have some time to work on the conference poster and then at 13:00 you'll have the poster demonstration.
 This is a formative assessment on your conference poster meaning that you are given a chance to collect feedback and reflect: you are not assessed for a grade, that takes place in week 9.